 All residence halls at Bennett College are contracted for the academic year, August to May academic year; therefore, all residents are required to sign this Housing Agreement for Campus Living issued by the College.

 - PERIOD OF CONTRACT: This license contract is a binding legal agreement, which details a set of terms and conditions that the resident must follow.
-Additionally, the resident understands that she is requesting a space and committing to on-campus housing for the academic year of 2017-2018 and maintaining a dining services meal plan (herein referred to as “board”) for the full academic year, OR for that portion of the term which remains as of the date on which this Agreement becomes binding.
+Additionally, the resident understands that she is requesting a space and committing to on-campus housing for the academic year and maintaining a dining services meal plan (herein referred to as “board”) for the full academic year, OR for that portion of the term which remains as of the date on which this Agreement becomes binding.
 Meal service may not be available during the breaks identified in the Bennett College Academic Calendar (herein referred to as the “Academic Calendar”).
 The resident accepts responsibility for the full room and board charges as outlined in the license contract.
-The resident understands the contract is for both semesters of the academic year (Fall 2017 and Spring 2018).
+The resident understands the contract is for both semesters of the academic year.
 Residents withdrawing from the college will receive a pro-rated refund for the unused portion of their room and board consistent with the college policy on refunds.

 - Residents withdrawing from the college during the school year will be held liable for the pro-rated cost of the room and board charges based upon the date they move out of campus housing.
 This amount may be billed to the resident(s) independent of any college-pro-rated refund.